ShubhamTatvamasi/bash/README.md

 # Restart sound deamon
 alias resetsound='pulseaudio -k && sudo alsa force-reload'

-# use this command for installing the image "docker run -it ubuntu:trusty /bin/bash"
-# start ubuntu 14.04 image
-alias ubuntu='sudo docker start -i wonderful_goldstine'

 # Create Ethos Distro, check if the of is correct
 createethos(){
 read -p "Is your SSD is mounted at /dev/sdb [Y/n]" doit